uzairfarooq/uzairfarooq.github.com/_posts/2015-04-29-why-no-concurrency-issues-in-javascript.md

 Well, that is a race condition but it's never gonna occur in javascript.
 Someone may have told you it's because javascript is single-threaded and single-threaded applications can never face such concurrency issues.
 This is true only in case of non-scripting languages because you can't have asynchronous code in single-threaded non-scripting languages.
 But in javascript you have a whole lot of asynchronous code i.e. ajax requests, timers etc (if you're interested to know how it handles asynchronous code blocks, see [How Single Thread Handle Asynchronous Code](http://www.quora.com/How-does-a-single-thread-handle-asynchronous-code-in-JavaScript)).
 Then how come it does not have such race conditions?

 #### Threre's a feature in javascript [Run-to-Completion](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop#.22Run-to-completion.22)
-In simple words, it guarrenties that whenever a code runs (the code could be an async function), it cannot be pre-empted and will run entirely before any other code runs.
+It guarrenties you whenever a code runs, it cannot be pre-empted and will run entirely before any other code runs.
 So, in case of above example, the pre-emption at line `queue = []` is never gonna happen, hence the race condition won't occur, ever.

+Still curuios?
+Read about